 VICO's underwriting risk is considered material given the fact that the Company participates with large shares in the primary €50m layers of both its Property Damage and Marine Transport global programmes.
-VICO also participate on the excess layers of these programmes however the Board obtain the comfort that these risks are managed and mitigated against given that a long term Risk Financing programme was put in place in January 2016 to eliminate VICO's net retention.
+VICO also participate on the excess layers of these programmes however the Board obtain the comfort that these risks are managed and mitigated against given that a long term Risk Financing programme was put in place in January 2016 and continued into 2017 to eliminate VICO's net retention.

 All excess layer participation is also fully reinsured.
-The SCR capital requirement for Premium & Reserve risk is €5.9M.
+The SCR capital requirement for Premium & Reserve risk is €6.6m.
 VICO has no Lapse risk or Catastrophe risk charges.